eford/lab2-dev/README.md

 The previous lab contained detailed instructions for using the Pluto notebook server.

 Remember, that you need follow the provided link to create your own private copy of this lab's repository on GitHub.com.
 See the
-[help on the course website](https://psuastro528.github.io/Fall2025/tips) for instructions on getting setup to use Roar Collab, cloning, commiting, pushing and submiting your work
+[help on the course website](https://psuastro528.github.io/Fall2025/tips) for instructions on getting setup to use Lynx, cloning, commiting, pushing and submiting your work

 ## Exercise 1:  Benchmarking Code, Big-O notation, Compute vs Memory Limits
 - Goal 1: Benchmark functions accurately